 Getting around the Show

-If you’ve got a smartphone you can access a simplified version of this site on the day, but don't bother with that: download our new app instead.
-As well as an interactive map it includes interactive navigation (so you can get directions to the nearest first aider, tube or toilet), messages and advice delivered live from the police control room and a handy procession-explanation system that will tell you exactly who you are looking at as they go by.
-The app will be released in mid October.
+If you’ve got a smartphone, please download our free app.
+As well as an interactive map it includes navigation (so you can get directions to useful things like toilets, first aid posts and pubs), messages delivered live from the event control room and a handy procession-explanation system that will tell you exactly who you are looking at as they go by.

-If you prefer to find your own way, download our handy one-page map of the route and area and tuck it in your back pocket.
-It omits all the unnecessary details in order to concentrate on useful things like main streets, tube stations and toilets.
+If you prefer to find your own way, we also have a handy one-page map of the route and area that you can tuck in your back pocket.
+It omits everything unnecessary but gives enough detail to orient yourself, get around the procession and make your way to the fireworks.
 You may also find the timetable helpful.